Hexify-solutions/the-team/README.md

-# the-team
+# the-dev-team

-Information about Hexify and their teams
+Information about  and their teams